Good vision is critical to a child’s early education, function, and social development as they learn all about the world they live in.

 When buying sunglasses for children you should consider the level of protection they offer.
 Look for sunglasses that offer at least UVA and UVB protection.
 The darker the lens does not necessarily mean they offer more protection.
 A polarised lens can allow the right types of light through the lens to ensure that your child vision remains comfortable and fully protected.
 We have a range children's tinted and polarised sunglasses in practice, where will make sure they are fitting correctly.

-Did you know that children can wear contact lenses too?
+Did you know children can also wear contact lenses?

 There is no fixed age for children to start wearing lenses and can be useful when attending clubs such as football or rugby training or gymnastics etc...

 There are a few factors to consider however:

 Getting used to contact lenses can take a little while.
 Your child needs to be motivated to learn how to put the lenses in and out: they need to be able to do this themselves but under your supervision.